raspberrypilearning/3D-scene/en/step_9.md

 If you have a Scratch account, and have shared your interactive animation project, keep an eye out for comments that others may make about your creation.
 Feedback is a great way to reflect on your work.
 Ignore any comments that are unhelpful or irrelevant.

+--- task ---

+You can also share your project to be considered for the 3D Scene Community Showcase.
+Projects that get selected will be shared with the community for a period of time.

+--- /task ---